connorlbark/go-search/README.md

 ### StateEnvironment

-A State environment is an environment where every single state can be loaded into memory.
+A state environment is an environment where every state can be loaded into memory.

-For example, the states can
-be enumerated like so:
+In other words, the states can be enumerated like so:

 ```json5